Red0tt/Smoothblow-device-for-PET/README.md

 # Smoothblow-device-for-PET
 ## Project description
 We imagine a device for smoothing PET bottles, therefore it can be used for 3d print filament.
-Before we organized this concept, there were some initial attempts that introduced how this concept came to life.
-If you would like to read more, you can click the link below.

 ## Preliminary attempts